TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Windows Commands/Windows - Run As Signed In User Template.md

 #### Description

-This template can be modified to target a command to run as the logged in user context of a system.
-The Jumpcloud agent cmd runner executes as NTAuthority\System and therefore can not interact with the active user session on a computer.
-This template and accumpanying C# code from https://github.com/murrayju/CreateProcessAsUser allows the Command block to be run as the current user session.
+This template can be modified to target a command to run as the signed in user context of a system.
+The Jumpcloud agent cmd runner executes as NTAuthority\System and therefore can not interact with the signed in user session on a computer.
+This template and accumpanying C# code from https://github.com/murrayju/CreateProcessAsUser allows the Command block to be run as the signed in user session.

 Before running this command the variable **$Command** must be populated.

-An example of this command is if  ```C:\windows\system32\notepad.exe``` is placed in the command block and executed against a system that has a logged in user session.
-Notepad will launch and show up for the logged in user.
-This will also work if the session is locked but still logged in.
-It however can only work when there is one logged in session like on most workstation SKU's of Windows.
+An example of this command is if  ```C:\windows\system32\notepad.exe``` is placed in the command block and executed against a system that has a signed in user session.
+Notepad will launch and show up for the signed in user.
+This will also work if the session is locked but still signed in.
+It however can only work when there is one signed in session like on most workstation SKU's of Windows.

 #### *Import This Command*